cckmwong-data/london_housing/README.md

    - **Summary (Dashboard)**: Market snapshot and KPIs.
    - **Listings**: Average prices, property locations, and feature word clouds.
 Drill through market data of the selected district.
    - **Schools**: Listings by school rating, size, and proximity.
-   - **Market**: Trends of the property price by districts and comparison to the national median.
+   - **Market**: Trends of property prices by district and comparison to the national median.
 3. **Interact with filters and slicers** to customize the analysis:
-   - Filter by property price, year built, district, home type, or features.
+   - Filter by property price, year built, district, home type, or home features.

 ---